“Description”

 1) Plumbing installers

 Most plumbers are primarily installers, focusing on larger-type jobs that ideally last all day, or even for several days.
-This approach means they can maximise the proportion of their work day which is 'on-the-tools' and therefore chargeable, and minimise travel and admin time.
+This approach means they can maximise the proportion of their work day which is 'on-the-tools' and therefore chargeable as labour, and minimise travel and admin time.
 A plumbing installer can achieve a £350 day rate by doing seven chargeable hours at £50 per hour.
 In a nine hour total work day, that leaves an hour for travel time, often including a stop at a plumbing merchant, and an hour for admin time (quoting, invoicing, bookkeeping, and communicating with customers and enquirers).
 According to Checkatrade, £50 per hour is the average hourly rate for a plumber, but although they don't clearly state it, bear in mind that it applies primarily to this category, of all-day installation-type jobs, since that is what most plumbers do most of the time.
 In terms of their hourly rate, installers are at the cheap end of the pricing spectrum.
 In practice, very few plumbing installers actually publish their hourly rate - instead they price their work 'by the job' in the form of a quote.

-3) Maintenance plumbers (like me!)
+2) Maintenance plumbers (like me!)

-2) Emergency plumbers
+3) Emergency plumbers

 Hamish the Plumber